BGSpiegl/GCparagon/README.md

 `conda install singularity`

 Programs run from within Apptainer/SingularityCE images do not have access to all directories of your file system per default.
-To make an inacvcessible path available to the GCparagon image, follow the steps detailed in the [Apptainer documentation][apptainer_files_doc] or the [SingularityCE documentation][singularity_binds_and_mounts_doc] (see the `--bind` Examples).
+To make an inaccessible path available to the GCparagon image, follow the steps detailed in the [Apptainer documentation][apptainer_files_doc] or the [SingularityCE documentation][singularity_binds_and_mounts_doc] (see the `--bind` Examples).